MJKWoolnough/minecraft/nbt/README.md

 type ByteArray []int8
 ```

-ByteArray is an implementation of the Data interface
+ByteArray is an implementation of the Data interface.

 #### func (ByteArray) Bytes